phytolrr/predict-phytolrr/README.md

 The program is based on the position specific scoring matrix (PSSM) algorithm and its training dataset are 4000 LRR motifs highly conserved sequences (HCSs) from LRR-RLKs of 17 land plant species.
 Please find detailed information at [https://www.phytolrr.com/about](https://www.phytolrr.com/about).

+# Citation for Phyto-LRR
+If the corresponding features in the `predict-phytolrr` program were applied for your analysis, please cite the following paper:

+Chen, T. Identification and characterization of the LRR repeats in plant LRR-RLKs.
+BMC Mol and Cell Biol 22, 9 (2021). https://doi.org/10.1186/s12860-021-00344-y

 # Install the program

 `predict-phytolrr` can be installed using `pip` **ONLY** under Python3 environment: